Sollia (Fjordruta)

-Sollia is a hiking lodge along the Vinjefjorden in the municipality of Heim in Trøndelag county, Norway.
+Sollia is a hiking lodge along the Vinjefjorden in Heim Municipality in Trøndelag county, Norway.
 It is located about 7 km west of the village of Vinjeøra.

-A hikers' trail goes steep uphill at first, through woods of spruce and birch, up to barren mountain moorland, interspersed with a few evergreens, mountain birches, rocks, in a heather-moss-lichen-coloured setting.
+A hikers' trail goes steep uphill at first, through woods of spruce and birch, up to barren mountain moorland, interspersed with a few evergreens, mountain birches, and rocks, in a heather-moss-lichen-coloured setting.
 The 3-hour-long moderately difficult hike goes along a marked mountain ridge trail, passing small lakes and streams, a few private cabins, and offering views of the fjord far below and the surrounding mountain areas.
 Sollia is one of several small self-service lodges in the Fjordruta hiking trail, operated by KNT, a part of the hikers’ association of the Kristiansund and Nordmøre area.

 The Sollia lodge overlooks the Vinjefjorden from 310 m up the mountain.
-The small lodge itself, accommodating a maximum of 15-20 hikers, is a restored (finished in 2003) cow/sheep barn of an old mountain dairy farm with its stone walls intact offering an overnight stay in candlelit and fireplace-warming evening atmosphere.
+The small lodge itself, accommodating a maximum of 15-20 hikers, is a restored (finished in 2003) cow/sheep barn of an old mountain dairy farm with its stone walls intact offering an overnight stay in a candlelit and fireplace-warming evening atmosphere.

 From Sollia, hikers can visit other lodges such as Storfiskhytta to the north and Storlisetra to the south (across the fjord) are nearby.